dawarich-app/site/src/pages/terms-and-conditions.md

 - **Lite** — €49.99 / year (annual only)
 - **Pro** — €119.99 / year or €17.99 / month

 All paid plans include a 7-day free trial.
-The trial requires no credit card and never results in an automatic charge — a paid subscription only begins if you explicitly subscribe and pay.
+Depending on the sign-up flow shown to you, the trial may or may not require payment details upfront:

+- **Trial without payment details.** No charge ever occurs unless you explicitly subscribe and pay at the end of the trial.
+- **Trial with payment details (reverse trial).** The trial converts into a paid subscription automatically at the end of the 7-day period unless you cancel before it ends.

-Once started, subscriptions renew automatically at the end of each billing cycle unless canceled.
-You can cancel at any time from Subscription Settings; cancellation takes effect at the end of the current cycle and requires no advance notice.
+In both cases you can cancel at any time from Subscription Settings; cancellation during the trial prevents any charge.
+Once a paid subscription is active, it renews automatically at the end of each billing cycle unless canceled; cancellation takes effect at the end of the current cycle and requires no advance notice.
 Your statutory right of withdrawal and refund conditions are set out in the [Refund Policy](/refund-policy).

 ## 4. User Responsibilities